 - Calibration standards and sample solutions should have the same ionic strength.
-ISA should be added to both samples and standards in the same ratio.
-1 part ISA to 50 parts standard is the normal dosing. - Concentrated samples (>1 M) should be diluted before measurement.
-Multiply the final result by the corresponding dilution factor. - For high ionic strength samples, prepare standards with similar ionic strength by increasing the ISA addition. - Calibration standards and sample solutions should be at same temperature. - The magnetic stirrer may generate heat.
-Thermally insulate beaker containing standard or sample from magnetic stirrer by placing cork or other insulative sheet between beaker and stirrer plate. - Calibration standards and sample solutions should be stirred at the same rate using identical sized TFE coated stir bars. - Rinse electrode pair with distilled or deionized water between samples and gently dab dry with soft disposable absorbent toweling.
-Do not rub electrodes. - Presoaking bromide sensor in a dilute standard will optimize response.
-Use concentrations approximately 10-3M or less. - A scratched, pitted, or tarnished pellet surface can cause drift, a loss of low level response, or poor repeatability.
-Optimum response can be restored by removing the damaged surface with the microabrasive strip HI 4000-70. - Avoid large changes in temperature (thermal shock) as it may damage the sensor. - Gas bubbles may form from solution out-gassing due to temperature change.
-Gently tap body of sensor to dislodge them from membrane surface.
+ISA, acetate buffer or oxidizing reagent should be added to both samples and standards in the same ratio. - Calibration standards and sample solutions should be at same temperature. - Thermally insulate beaker with standard or sample from magnetic stirrer. - Calibration standards and sample solutions should be stirred at the same rate using identical sized TFE coated stir bars. - Rinse electrode pair with distilled or deionized water between samples and gently dry off using soft disposable absorbent toweling.
+Do not rub sensor surface. - Presoaking chloride sensor in a dilute standard will optimize response.
+Do not use concentration above 10-3M. - A scratched, pitted, or tarnished pellet surface can cause drift, a loss of low level response, or poor repeatability.
+Optimum response can be restored by removing the damaged surface with the microabrasive strip HI 4000-70.

+Avoid large changes in temperature (thermal shock) as it may damage the sensor.